 The Ontario water and wastewater treatment sectors are the largest municipal electricity consumers, representing more than a third of annual electricity consumption.
 In 2011, water and wastewater systems used about 1,815 gigawatt-hours (GWh) of electricity (enough to power about 200,000 homes) and 40 million m3 of natural gas (enough to heat approximately 15,000 homes).
-This energy use may rise due to evermore stringent treatment requirements, but these systems also have many opportunities to become more energy efficient, and generate even to renewable energy.4
+This energy use may rise due to evertreatment more stringent requirements, but these systems also have many opportunities to become more energy efficient, and even to generate renewable energy.5

-Figure 2: Municipal Energy Use by Sector in Ontario3
+Figure 3: Municipal Energy Use by Sector in Ontario3

 Managing municipal energy consumption efficiently means providing the same services with less energy.
-Energy conservation measures are often the lowest cost options for providing many other environmental, economic and social benefits.
-This also results in cost savings, lower environmental load by avoiding GHG and local air, water and land emissions associated with energy production and consumption, local economic development opportunities and associated new jobs, enhanced reliability of energy systems, and reduced price volatility, and improved energy supply security.
+Energy conservation measures are often the lowest cost options for providing many other environmental, economic, and social benefits.
+This also results in cost savings, lower environmental load by avoiding GHG and local air, water and land emissions associated with energy production and consumption, local economic development opportunities and associated new jobs, enhanced reliability of energy systems, and reduced-price volatility, and improved energy supply security.